OpenVidu/openvidu-tutorials/openvidu-insecure-js/README.md

 			appendUserData(event.element, subscriber.stream.connection);
 		});
 	});

+	// On every Stream destroyed...
+	session.on('streamDestroyed', function (event) {

+		// Delete the HTML element with the user's nickname.
+HTML videos are automatically removed from DOM removeUserData(event.stream.connection);
+	});
 	```
 	Here we subscribe to the events that interest us.
 In this case, we want to receive all videos published to the video-call, as well as displaying every user's nickname nex to its video.
 To achieve this:
 	 - `streamCreated`: for each new Stream received by OpenVidu, we immediately subscribe to it so we can see its video.
 A new HTML video element will be appended to element with id 'subscriber'.